Certifiably Pseudorandom Financial Derivatives: The Model and Key Definitions

 \begin{proof} Consider any subset $S$ on the left of size $\ksize \leq \kmax$.
 It has at least $(\leftdeg - \Delta)\ksize$ neighbors, which leaves at most $\Delta \ksize$ edges unaccounted for.
 Thus $|\Gamma_1(S)| \geq |\Gamma(S)| - \Delta \ksize$, as required. \end{proof}

-It is not hard to show that random graphs are excellent expanders, using the probabilistic method.
-However, we need to be able to certify that a graph is an expander; otherwise Arora et al.\ showed how the seller can cheat.
-We therefore seek explicit constructions of expanders.
+It is well known that most graphs are excellent expanders, which can be proven using the probabilistic method.
+However, we need to be able to certify that a graph is an expander.
+It appears hard to do this for arbitrary graphs, which is related to Arora et al.\ impossibility results.
+However, we can construct explicit expanders that are quite strong, though not as good as the non-explicit expanders for our purposes.

 Explicit expander constructions are highly nontrivial.
-The classic constructions of Gabber and Galil \cite{GabG} and Lubotzky-Phillips-Sarnak \cite{lps} do not give unique-neighbor expanders.
+The classic constructions of Margulis \cite{Mar:first,Mar:Ramanujan}, Gabber and Galil \cite{GabG}, and Lubotzky-Phillips-Sarnak \cite{lps} are not known to give unique-neighbor expanders.
 Ta-Shma, Umans, and Zuckerman constructed the first unique-neighbor expanders of polylogarithmic left degree \cite{tuz}, and Capalbo et al.\ were the first to achieve constant left degree \cite{crvw}.
 For our purposes, the best expanders were constructed by Guruswami, Umans, and Vadhan \cite{guv}, although these have polylogarithmic degree.
 For more on expanders we refer the reader to the excellent survey \cite{hlw}.